Skip to content

 |

-Photo Credit: Crowded Kitchen
+Courtesy of Crowded Kitchen

 Here are our favorite Easter brunch recipes that are special, but not fussy, and will feed a small crowd.

-1. Vegan Ricotta and Asparagus Tart from Crowded Kitchen
+1. Vegan Ricotta and Asparagus Tart

 This just screams Easter brunch.
 It’s pretty, it’s tasty, and the cornmeal crust means it’s gluten-free (in addition to vegan).
 If you and your guests aren’t dairy-free, go ahead and use regular ricotta.

-2. Avocado Almondaise Tartines from Love and Lemons
+2. Avocado Almondaise Tartines

 Don’t panic!
 Tartine is just a fancy way of saying toast.
-Here’s what you do: Get some good quality whole-grain bread, pile on avocado, hard boiled eggs, and spring veggies, and top with a dollop of vegan hollandaise.
+Here’s what you do: Get some good quality whole-grain bread, pile on avocado, hard-boiled eggs, and spring veggies, and top with a dollop of vegan hollandaise.
 It’s an easy and lovely way to enjoy some bright, creamy flavors of spring.

-3. The Best Frittata Recipe from Cookie and Kate
+3. The Best Frittata Recipe

 A frittata is an ideal Easter brunch candidate.
 You can easily customize it to your favorite veggies, and add as much or as little cheese as your crowd prefers.
 Plus, leftovers keep great in the fridge for breakfast the next day.